chengly70/SCDmodality/README.md

 For the 3x3 (triplets) decoding, analogous script is: getCalc_Trips_decode.m.
 Just like for pairs above, this calculates LDA, SCD, and Optim linear decoding on a very large subset of all 3x3 triplets and saves relevant statistics.
 This files takes A LONG time to run since we consider a large number of 3x3 networks.
 Saves results in Reslt_Trips.mat

 plots_4decodes_Trips.m -- analogous to plots_4decodes.m BUT for all 3x3 networks.
 Figure 4A.
+This also outputs p-values and effect sizes for comparing differences of whole decoding accuracy distributions within an algorithm in the command line.

 M-files that create components used in main scripts/functions to calculate and show results in Figures: create_AllRecs.m -- scripts that creates file All_Recs.mat, aggregates data across rat recordings (loading Rat[j]_ indPC_[NoDrug/Bic/Mus].mat files, see below).